National Identity Card (Spain): Use

 To use the electronic DNI it is required to know the personal password.
 This can be changed at a police station that issues DNIs.
 It is also required to have a computer and a card-reader.
 Card-readers come in many different ways, including inside the actual computer or being connected to a USB port, and the card-readers must be able to read an electronic DNI, meaning it must be ISO 7816 compliant.
 Finally, one must download the software which the police provide.

-In October 2011, 5 years after its launch, El País reported that use of the electronic DNI feature was very low, with many people preferring to use a digital certificate.
+In October 2011, five years after its launch, El País newspaper reported that use of the electronic DNI feature was very low, with many people preferring to use a digital certificate.

 In 2015 the DNI 3.0 was launched, incorporating NFC technology which can be read by phones.

 Vulnerabilities

 During the month of November 2017, the National Police Force disabled the digital certificates issued after April 2015 due to a study by Czech researchers at the University of Masaryk.
 They found that those DNIs were vulnerable to an attack known as ROCA, which allows the hacker to find the passwords of the user.
 The government informed that they had not detected any DNI to be affected by it, but they decided to take precautions to make sure that it wouldn't happen.
 While the cards could not be used for electronic usage, they can be used for identification purposes.
 In December 2017, they informed the public that cardholders could go to a police station to fix the security issues.

 This vulnerability not only affected the DNI certificates, but it is a generic vulnerability detected in some cryptographic cards from some manufacturers, among which were the DNI issued after the indicated date.
 According to the study, the flaw was in a code library used by Infineon, one of the most important providers of smart chips.
 The ruling implies that it cannot be verified if a digital signature was made by the owner of the DNI or that the encrypted data is exposed to third parties.

 For this reason, the validity of the signatures already made with these documents is questioned since it cannot be shown who signed them.
 Another vulnerability has also been revealed in the issuance of the signature: it does not certify when a signature was made, or the date or time of the operation.